rohinikumar4073/rohinikumar4073/README.md

 - 👋 Hi, I’m vishnu sandhireddy
-- I work in MathWorks
+- I work as Team Lead in MathWorks and works in improving code navigation of the features in MATLAB Editor
+- I have multiple interests
+- Creative Coding
+- Blogging
+- Politcs
+- Visualisations
-- Learning MATLAB
+- JavaScript